The following standards are mandatory:

 (b) Conducted in private.

-(C) Detention center search policies and procedures shall be reviewed by an appropriate legal authority.
+(C) Detention center search policies and procedures shall be reviewed and approved by an appropriate legal authority.

 (D) Policy and procedure shall require that a constant ratio of twelve children to one child-care worker be maintained during waking hours and twenty five children to one child care worker during sleeping hours.
 Policy and procedure shall require one staff member of each sex be on duty when male and female children are housed.
 Also that if all residents are all of the same sex, that at least that one staff member of that gender be on duty at all times.

 (E) There is a manual containing the detention center's policies and procedures for security and control, which includes detailed instructions for implementing these procedures; the manual is accessible to all personnel and is reviewed annually and updated as necessary.

 (F) Written policy and procedure shall govern the availability, control and use of defensive aerosols and related security devices, policies on decontamination process and follow up medical care.
 Chemical agents and related security devices are used only in accordance with the written policy and procedure.
 A written report is prepared following all incidents and is submitted to the detention center director.

 (G) Written policy and procedure require that all security perimeter entrances, exterior doors and all doors the detention center director determines should be locked are kept locked, except when used for admission or exit of employees, detained children or visitors, and in emergencies.